General Dynamics F-16 Fighting Falcon variants: F-16C/D Özgür/Özgür II

 In 2012, the Turkish Air Force announced the modernization of 35 of its F-16 Block 30 aircraft.
 Replacements within the scope of the modernization include: a Turkish mission computer, secure voice radio module, and IFF system; and upgrades to various other instrumentation and avionics systems.
 In 2023, it was announced that the upgrade will be applied to other F-16 aircraft starting with the Block 40 variants in the Turkish Air Force.
 The said aircraft will be dubbed as 'F-16C/D Block 30TM'.

-Another important project carried out with ÖZGÜR is the domestic Active Electronic Phased Array (AESA) radar developed by Aselsan.
+Another important project carried out with ÖZGÜR is the domestic MURAD AESA Radar developed by Aselsan.
 The radar will first be installed on Baykar's AKINCI UCAV before being tested and integrated on the F-16.
 Within the scope of ÖZGÜR II program, modernization will be applied to F-16 Block 40/50 with an additional upgrade to Block 30s which will include obtaining External Load Certification for various ammunition types, miniature bombs, and the ASELPOD targeting pod.
 The project also aims to incorporate communications and radio equipment and facilitate the integration of Bozdoğan and HGK-82 munitions into the Block 30s.